Skip to main content

 3. IPC Provider (for Node.js)

-4. Third-party Providers (Compliant with EIP 1193)
+4. Injected Providers (Compliant with EIP 1193)

 HTTP Provider

-Initialize HTTP Provider
+Initialize an HTTP Provider

 import { Web3, HttpProvider } from 'web3';